Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Network Structure

-where $f_\mu(.), f_\sigma(.)$ are the corresponding functions of Actor, and $f_v(.)$ is that of Critic.
-Designing the self-tuning PID, Actor, and Critic networks individually, it is now time to connect the networks to work alongside each other to achieve the final objective of self-tuning after system identification.
-Therefore, we connect the self-tuning PID network to the system identification net in series (Fig. \ref{general}).
-By doing so, the final output of the former network will be fed into the latter one, resulting in the formation of a general uniform network.
-The inputs of the network are control inputs, current states, and PID errors.
-Eventually, the outputs are the estimations of each state and the value function of network inputs.
-With all of this in mind, we do not need a model of the system, thereby making the method a model-free one.
+Having designed the self-tuning PID, Actor, and Critic networks individually, we now connect them to operate jointly in order to achieve the final objective of self-tuning with system identification.
+Specifically, the self-tuning PID network is connected in series with the system identification network (Fig.~\ref{general}).
+In this configuration, the output of the self-tuning PID network serves as the input to the identification network, forming a unified architecture.
+The inputs to this combined network are the control inputs, current states, and PID errors, while the outputs are the estimated system states and the value function of the inputs.
+Consequently, no explicit system model is required, making the proposed method entirely model-free.